Code Complete: Summary

-McConnell defines the main activities in construction as detailed design, construction planning, coding and debugging, unit testing, integration and integration testing.
+McConnell defines the main activities in software construction as detailed design, construction planning, coding and debugging, unit testing, integration and integration testing.
 Although he does not dismiss the value of other aspects of software development such as requirements and documentation, McConnell emphasises the construction of software due to several reasons.
 Within the view of the book, construction is a large part of software development, as the central activity within software development and can significantly improve the productivity of a programmer when focus is directed towards it; in addition, the source code is seen as defining the operation of the software, with documentation implicated when code and documentation are opposed.
 Lastly, the book contends that construction is the exclusive activity which is guaranteed to remain completed.

 The techniques of a good programmer are also given throughout the book.
 The whole part seven of the book is about software craftsmanship (layout, style, character, themes and self-documentation).

 The other six parts of the book are: laying the foundation, creating high-quality code, variables, statements, code improvements and system considerations.

-Reception
+Review

 Code Complete has received outstanding reviews, being widely regarded as one of the leading must-reads for software developers.
 It won a Jolt Award in 1993.

 There are also negative reviews about the length and style of the book, which runs to over 900 pages and goes into detail on many topics.